w-biggs/pixbox/readme.txt

 A private photo albums plugin.

 == Changelog ==
+- 0.3.1: FIX: No longer overrules all page templates if page setting is unset.
 - 0.3: Front-end is usable
 - 0.2: Back-end is usable
 - 0.1: Work in progress